The Complexity of Graph Exploration Games: Preliminaries

-The search sequence is determined by the moves of the adversary as well as the moves of the online algorithm.
+In the online setting, the search sequence is determined by the moves of the adversary as well as the moves of the online algorithm.
 In each step, the online algorithm is located at some vertex $v$ and chooses one of the vertices from $N(v)$ as the target and moves itself towards it.
-Then the adversary reveals the neighborhood.
-Throughout the paper, we call vertices which are revealed for the first time \emph{new} and vertices which are revealed a subsequent time \emph{known}.
+Then the adversary reveals the neighborhood of the target.
+That is, the adversary reveals the labels of all neighboring vertices $n \in N(v)$ as well as all edge/arc weights.
+We refer to this model as the \emph{neighborhood reveal model}.
+Throughout the paper, we call vertices to which the online algorithm moved before \emph{visited} and vertices which are revealed for the first time \emph{new}.
+Furthermore, we call non-visited vertices which are revealed a subsequent time \emph{known}.

-Additionally, the online algorithm may be restricted to different variations of search sequences.
-First of all, a search sequence has to be a \emph{walk} in the graph.